Laxystem/Gimli/CONTRIBUTING.md

-# Project: Gimli: Cintribution Guide
+# Contributing to Project: Gimli

 Project: Gimli is available on [Codeberg](https://Codeberg.org/Laxystem/Gimli), and mirrored on [GitHub](https://GitHub.com/Laxystem/Gimli).